ramofabian/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Implement Custom Signin Page
 :white_check_mark: DONE.
 I didn't have issues to follow Andrew's video, it was really interesting task because I haven used Amplify before.

 To connect frontend with AWS Cognito we are using `Amplify` (<b>Definition:</b> It is an open-source solution that lets frontend developers builds, ship and host full stack applications on AWS).
-The following procedure was performed to implment custom signin page:
+The following procedure was performed to implement custom signin page:

-1. Run the command `npm i aws-amplify --save` to install the dependecy in `npm` and automatically save it on `aws-bootcamp-cruddur-2023/frontend-react-js/package.json` for future works in the comming weeks.
+1. Run the command `npm i aws-amplify --save` to install the dependency in `npm` and automatically save it on `aws-bootcamp-cruddur-2023/frontend-react-js/package.json` for future works in the coming weeks.
 2. Add the following code in the file `/aws-bootcamp-cruddur-2023/frontend-react-js/src/App.js` to configure `amplify` and hook up our cognito pool to our frontend code:

 ```js